We Are Always In Progress

-AFTER: Bringing the Dead Back to Life - a Feature Film
+AFTER: Poetry Destroys Silence - a Feature Film

-Can poetry bring the dead back to life?
-Poets perform works about the Holocaust and discuss what it means to write in its aftermath, illuminating poetry’s role in a world that is witnessing a resurgence of nationalism and violence and still grappling with the legacy of genocide.
+Follow poets in this performance film as they confront the Holocaust and discuss what it means to write in its aftermath and the responsibility of art to respond, illuminating poetry’s role in a world that is witnessing a resurgence of nationalism and violence and still grappling with the legacy of genocide.

 Israeli writer and survivor Aharon Appelfeld stated, “After the death of the last witnesses, the remembrance of the Holocaust must not be entrusted to historians alone.
 Now comes the hour of artistic creation.”